kralrindo/rmdlconv/README.md

 # rmdlconv
-copyright (c) 2022, rexx
+copyright (c) 2025, rexx

 ## instructions
-1. drag and drop .mdl file on rmdlconv.exe
+1. drag and drop .mdl - .rmdl file on rmdlconv.exe

 OR